Menu

 If you’re coming by bus, the best option is to travel to Itanhandu (MG) and then take a taxi to Passa Quatro, which is just a short 20-minute drive (around 16 km).

-What to take for the Serra Fina trekking?
+What to take for the Serra Fina Trekking?

 This is a high-level trek, so preparation is essential.
 Here’s what you should pack: